AditiScripts/Cutpoint-Agent/README.md

 ## Conflict taxonomy

+These are the five categories the agent sorts every proposal into.

 | Type | Condition | Resolution |
 |---|---|---|
 | `agreement` | Punctuation inside a silence window | Accept, pad slightly |